dmbarbour/glas/docs/GlasApps.md

 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports or debugging.

-By convention, a log message should be a record of ad-hoc values, such as `(lv:warn, text:"I'm sorry, Dave.
-I'm afraid I can't do that.", from:"HAL")`.
+By convention, a log message should be a record of ad-hoc fields whose meanings are de-facto standardized, such as `(lv:warn, text:"I'm sorry, Dave.
+I'm afraid I can't do that.", from:hal)`.
 This enables the record to be extended with metadata or new features.

-In context of transaction machines, a forking set of transactions would essentially maintain a forking tree of log messages, the prefix of which might be stable.
-There is a lot of flexibility regarding how this might be rendered to the user.
+In context of transaction machines and task-based concurrency, the concept and presentation of logging should ideally be adjusted to account for stable forks.
+Instead of a stream of log messages, an optimal view is something closer to live tree of log messages with access to history via timeline.

+Although messages logged by failed transactions are not observable within the program, they can be observed indirectly through reflection APIs which operate on runtime state.
+A debug view presented to a developer should almost always be based on a reflection API.
+Aborted messages might be distinguished by rendering in a different color, yet should be accessible for debugging purposes.

 ### Time

 Transactions are logically instantaneous, but it is not a problem to delay a transaction to commit later.
 Effects API:

-* **time:now** - Response is the estimated time of commit, as a TimeStamp.
+* **time:now** - Response is the estimated time of commit, as a TimeStamp value.
-* **time:await:TimeStamp** - Wait until the specified time or later, then continue.
-Response is unit.
+* **time:after:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
+Otherwise fail.

-Reading time will destabilize the transaction.
-This isn't a significant problem if time is read after the transaction would be destabilized anyways, e.g. after reading from an input channel.
-Estimated times might be a little high or low within heuristic tolerances, but there is increased risk of read-write conflicts when several transactions are reading the unstable time variable.
+Reading 'now' will always destabilize the transaction.
+This is not a concern if the transaction is already unstable, e.g. after reading from a channel.
+Use of 'after' supports stable observations on time, and provides a convenient hint for how long a runtime should wait before retrying a transaction.

-Await does not observe time.
-It is important to note that observing time T then awaiting time T+1 within a single transaction is inconsistent and results in a transaction that deadlocks, similar to attempting synchronous request-response.
-This should be avoided statically, or reported as a programmer error if it appears.
-It is feasible to precompute a transaction after await so it is ready-to-commit almost exactly on time; this might simplify real-time programming.

-The proposed default TimeStamp type is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.
-If an alternative is used, just document it clearly.
+The default TimeStamp type is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.

 ### Environment Variables